 It’s known that jute has been grown in those territories for at least 5,000 years and nowadays it’s still highly produced in such countries due to its versatility and its benefits to their textile industries and economies.
 While jute had also been grown in Scotland, their production is nowhere near to Bangladesh’s or India’s.

-Additionally, jute wasn’t known to Westernt commerce until 1830 and since then, Europe and the United States import large quantities of jute fibre – they just can’t get enough of it.
+Additionally, jute wasn’t known to Western commerce until 1830 and since then, Europe and the United States import large quantities of jute fiber – they just can’t get enough of it.
 Fun fact: the Chinese also used jute 2,000 years ago… To make paper!

 How is jute made?

-Once this step is complete, the fibres present in the stem remain and can be separated from the non-fibrous matter by hand.
-Then, the separated fibres are washed, dried, sorted and sent to jute mills, where they are processed to make jute yarns.
-Eventually, the jute yarns are sent to manufacturers to make sacks, bags, ropes and other eco-friendly products.
+Once this step is complete, the fibers present in the stem remain and can be separated from the non-fibrous matter by hand.
+Then, the separated fibers are washed, dried, sorted, and sent to jute mills, where they are processed to make jute yarns.
+Eventually, the jute yarns are sent to manufacturers to make sacks, bags, ropes, and other eco-friendly products.